zenitopires/flick-library/README.md

 This project is made using Angular.

-More information will be placed here as I continue working on application.
+More information will be placed here as I continue working on the application.